Lightnet/httppouchdbserver/README.md

   Wanted to work on most basic design.

 # Testing:
  There are two server for testing.
-One for web site and other is pouchdb server to handle database.
+One for web site and other is pouchdb server to handle http fetch rest api database.
 To get pouchdb browser client to connect to nodejs server.

 ```
 Express Server on http://127.0.0.1:3000